 Selected from local farms and cured using a family recipe butcher Andrew Vourvahakis has held tightly for decades, these hams are consistent winners in the Australian Porkmark Ham Awards.
 They’re slow-roasted and smoked with German beechwood.
 And, Vourvahakis says, “Whoever buys our ham, it’s like they’re sitting at our table on Christmas Day.
 It’s our gift to them”.
 So, he’s selective when choosing retailers to stock them – “We like to think of them as our brand ham-bassadors.”

-Find your nearest stockist on the Andrew’s Choice website.
-Prices range between $22 and $25 a kilo, depending on the retailer.
+Find your nearest stockist and order via the Andrew’s Choice website.
+Prices range between $99 and $279.

 Donati’s Fine Meats

 Donati’s is a Carlton institution.
 And owner Leo Donati has worked as a butcher in the area since the early 1960s, serving Christmas ham to Melburnians for almost as long.
 He uses free-range pork, which he brines for a succulent and tender finish, and then smokes over Tasmanian hardwood.

 Call (03) 9347 4948 or visit the store at 402 Lygon Street, Carlton to order.
 A half leg on the bone costs $25.90 a kilo.